Sandbox game: Characteristics

 Cohesive narratives in sandbox design can be difficult since the player can progress through the game in a non-linear manner.
 Some sandbox designs empower players to create their own stories, which is described as sandbox storytelling.
 Sandbox stories can either replace or enhance a main plot.
 Some games give players "pure agency by giving them tools and a sandbox", sacrificing the story in favor of player creativity.
 Where the game systems are reactive enough, this "does not remove the narrative, but rather transforms predetermined narrative into dynamic, responsive narrative".
 According to Ernest Adams, "in sandbox storytelling, the idea is to give the player a big open world populated with opportunities for interesting interactions ... in any order".
-Sandbox stories can also be told through shorter quests, conversations, collectibles, and encounters, all of which reward players for engaging with the world.
+Sandbox stories can also be told through shorter quests, conversations, collectables, and encounters, all of which reward players for engaging with the world.
 This side-content becomes an "extremely common and an excellent format for sandbox gameplay: one central campaign (itself perhaps multi-threaded), plus a large number of side-missions".
 In general, sandbox storytelling occurs when the player can move through the story independently of their movement through the game space.

 Designers also refer to sandbox worlds and sandbox game spaces, which create the feeling of a large open world.
 The concept of an open world is much older than the term sandbox.
 Overall, "a sandbox design usually means that the game space is not divided into discrete units", which emphasizes continuity and exploration.
 This can sometimes overwhelm the player, which is why successful game designers draw on "urban design principles that can be used to build successful sandbox spaces".
 As a best practice "when creating these sandbox worlds, [designers] should divide them up into distinct areas to aid the player's navigation and orientation."
 Overall, a sandbox world should "provide the player with a large open set of spaces in which to play, and give him or her things to do".
 "The more a game's design tends towards a sandbox style, the less a player will feel obliged to follow the main quest."

 Game designers often need to create more dynamic game systems to support sandbox-style gameplay.
 Physics systems are part of the sandbox experience of several games.
-The popularity of voxels has also shown another system that can create "colorful sandboxes to dismantle and reconstruct."
+The popularity of voxels has also shown another system that can create "colourful sandboxes to dismantle and reconstruct."

 There is also the value of more robust artificial intelligence.
 GameDeveloper.com notes how "a sandbox means that the whole game becomes more of a simulation where AI plays an important role."
 This means that "believable and self-motivated characters have become key to sandbox play, because they produce a rich space for interactivity and greatly help establish the open-world aesthetic."
-Game designer John Krajewski observes for "a game that features sandbox-style play, the AI needs to provide enough different and interesting characters to interact with in the world, and the size of the world doesn't have to get very big before it becomes unfeasible to hard code them all."
+Game designer John Krajewski observes for "a game that features sandbox-style play, the AI needs to provide enough different and interesting characters to interact within the world, and the size of the world doesn't have to get very big before it becomes unfeasible to hard code them all."